ygrenzinger/unique-id-generator/README.md

 To maximise write performance, the best way is to use a append only strategy on a durable file storage (with some replication).
 By the way, using mechanical disk is perfect for this use case :)

-With the current need described, the easiest solution could be object storage like S3 because it's very simple, durable and should meet the write performance requirements.
+With the current need described, the easiest solution could be a replicated file storage lbecause it's very simple, durable and should meet the write performance requirements.
 There is Open Source solutions like [Ceph](https://ceph.io/en/) for On Promise.
 The file would change every days.
 It's basically what I am doing in my abstract datastore.

 Others solutions: